What are Incoterms?

-The Incoterms, or International Commercial Terms, is a set of pre-defined commercial trade terms published and updated multiple times by the International Chamber of Commerce (ICC).
-Incoterms provide a standard set of definitions for trade terms— delivery terms and terms of sale— for international trade use.
+The Incoterms, or International Commercial Terms, are a set of predefined commercial trade terms published and updated multiple times by the International Chamber of Commerce (ICC).
+They provide a standard set of definitions for trade terms— delivery terms and terms of sale— for international trade use.

 “Incoterms” is a registered trademark term of the ICC.

 The first Incoterms were published in 1930, and since 1990, the ICC has issued revisions to address the changing landscape of international trade.
 These revisions have been published in the beginning of each decade since (1990, 2000, 2010, and 2020).
 The 2020 Incoterms were divided into two sets:

 - The first set applies to any mode of transport - 7 Incoterms

 - The second applies to goods shipped only by ocean - 4 Incoterms